 - III.A.
-The curriculum is developed, implemented, assessed, and improved to reflect clear statements of expected student outcomes that are congruent with: - 1.
+The curriculum is developed, implemented, and revised to reflect clear statements of expected student outcomes that are congruent with: - 1.
 The program's mission and goals. - 2.
-Council on Accreditation of Strength and Conditioning Education's (CASCE) Professional Standards and Guidelines - 3.
+The Council on Accreditation of Strength and Conditioning Education's (CASCE) Professional Standards and Guidelines - 3.
 The roles for which the program is preparing its graduates.